-Therefore, our build team also managed this part of the design, together with our suppliers and with the support of our engineer company, ACCIONA Engineering.
+Our team managed part of the design, along with the support of our suppliers.

 The Stoney Trail Extension Project has connected Highway 1 (Trans-Canada Highway) to Highway 2 (Deerfoot Trail.
 The exact location of the Interchange is at the junction of Stoney Trail (Hwy.
 201) and Nose Hill Drive, in the City of Calgary, kilometre 10,600 to kilometre 13,500; 2.9km in north/south direction, 1.6km in east/west direction.